How Jurgen Klinsmann at Spurs changed English football forever

 There was a sprinkling of overseas players across the league – most notably Eric Cantona and Peter Schmeichel at Manchester United – but none of them could boast of the kind of achievements and fame Klinsmann had already amassed when he rocked up at White Hart Lane in 1994.

 A World Cup winner, two-time German footballer of the year, UEFA Cup winner with Inter, and scorer of 168 goals in 388 top-flight appearances in three different countries, 30-year-old Klinsmann was already a household name in England.

 This, it has to be said, was not a particularly positive thing: the abiding memory was of his performance in England’s most heartbreaking ever game, the still-fresh semi-final defeat to Germany at the 1990 World Cup.

 Also, of course, and, more infamously Klinsmann’s subsequent dive to get Argentina’s Pedro Monzon sent off in the final.

-Watching it through modern eyes, the shin-high tackle seems by far the most egregious offence, but in 1990 we Brits were still acting as self-appointed moral arbiters of the game.
+Watching it through modern eyes, the shin-high tackle seems at least as bad an offence as what followed, but in 1990 we Brits were still acting as self-appointed moral arbiters of the game.